aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 As a side effect of executing any of the Tatin user commands the Tatin API will become available via `⎕SE.Tatin`.

-If you want the Tatin API to be available right from the start: this is discussed next.
+If you want the Tatin API to be available right from the start: this is discussed soon.

 ## Initializing Tatin